AlphaNecron/Void/readme.md

   [core]
-  secure = false # Whether to use https or not secret = 'supersecretpassphrase' # The secret used to sign cookie host = '0.0.0.0' # The host Draconic should run on port = 3000 # The port Draconic should run on database_url = 'postgres://username:password@localhost:5432/db_name' # PostgreSQL database url
+  secure = false # Whether to use https or not secret = 'supersecretpassphrase' # The secret used to sign cookie host = '0.0.0.0' # The host Void should run on port = 3000 # The port Void should run on database_url = 'postgres://username:password@localhost:5432/db_name' # PostgreSQL database url

   [bot]